1. SAFETY -

 3. KILL NETS AND ELIMINATION FLAG

-3.2 Full Size Tanks - Each Full Size Tank must have 4 kill nets, one facing each direction so an opponent has the ability to eliminate the tank from all four directions.
-The kill net for a Full Size must be a minimum of 19" in diameter with the net mesh 1/2" or smaller so the rockets do not shoot through the net.
+3.1 Mini and Full Size Tanks - Each Full Size Tank must have 4 kill nets, one facing each direction so an opponent has the ability to eliminate the tank from all four directions.
+The kill net for a all tanks must be a minimum of 19" in diameter with the net mesh 1/2" or smaller so the rockets do not shoot through the net.
 All nets must be sturdy enough to take a hit from a rocket launcher without ripping a hole in the net.

 3.3 All tanks must have a white flag that is viewable from all sides when the tank is eliminated.